 A large header image area was used throughout the website to give users a feel for the hotel.
 Fullscreen background images of the hotel’s surroundings show off the natural beauty of the area.

 The website is optimised for use on desktop and tablets with a separate dedicated mobile website.

-I have worked in the web design industry since 2004 after graduating with a Bachelor of Science Degree in Software Development.
-Currently I am the Lead Frontend Web Developer at Aro, where I specialise in leading projects for high priority clients, developing the in-house front-end framework while managing the front-end development team.
+I have worked in web development since 2004 I am currently the Senior Front-end Web Developer at Digital Agency McCormack & Morrison, where I create projects for high priority clients and develop the in-house front-end framework.